147th Air Refueling Squadron: World War II

 The squadron was activated on 1 October 1942 at RAF Duxford, England by Eighth Air Force through by special authority of the Army Air Forces before it was constituted.
-The squadron became part of VIII Fighter Command, and drew its cadre from the 31st and 52d Fighter Groups, and Americans transferred from the Royal Air Force (RAF) who had volunteered to join the RAF prior to the United States entry into the European War, 11 December 1941.
+The squadron became part of VIII Fighter Command, and drew its cadre from the 31st and 52d Fighter Groups, and Americans transferred from the Royal Air Force who had volunteered to join the RAF prior to the United States entry into the European War, 11 December 1941.

 The squadron was initially equipped with an export/Lend-Lease version of P-39D Airacobra, designated Airacobra I by the RAF with additional aircraft that had been sold to France that been impounded by the British after the fall of France.
 These aircraft were designated as the P-400.
 It deployed to French Morocco, where it became part of Twelfth Air Force and engaged in combat during the North African campaign.
 It was briefly equipped with Lockheed P-38 Lightnings between June and September 1943.
 Each squadron of the 350th Fighter Group was assigned two P-38s to intercept and destroy high flying Luftwaffe reconnaissance aircraft sent to photograph the allied invasion fleet gathering along the North African coast for the Operation Husky, the invasion of Sicily.

 The squadron re-equipped with P-47D Thunderbolts in January 1944 and engaged in combat during the Italian campaign.
 It also provided air cover for Allied landings on Elba in June 1944 and supported the Operation Dragoon, the invasion of southern France in August.
 The squadron then returned to Italy and fought in the Po Valley until the end of the European War in May 1945.

 Pennsylvania Air National Guard

-The wartime 346th Fighter Squadron was redesignated as the 147th Fighter Squadron, and was allotted to the National Guard on 24 May 1946.
+The 346th Squadron was redesignated as the 147th Fighter Squadron, and was allotted to the National Guard on 24 May 1946.
 It was organized at Greater Pittsburgh Airport and was extended federal recognition on 22 April 1949.
 The squadron was equipped with Republic F-47D Thunderbolts and was assigned to the 112th Fighter Group.